cuchi/hashtrack/README.md

 # Hashtrack

-Hashtrack is a web application which tracks Twitter hashtags.
+Hashtrack is a web application that tracks Twitter hashtags.

 <hr/>